-We have been sourcing our coffee from the same regions in Central and South America since our Company was founded in 1964.
-The majority of the coffee we purchase comes from “small holder” farms that tend to be family-run farms with less than five hectares of land.
+We have been sourcing our coffee from the same regions in Central and South America since our company was founded in 1964.
+The majority of the coffee we purchase comes from “small holder” farms that tend to be family-run with less than five hectares of land.
 In these regions, the methods used to grow and process coffee are unique and the chain of custody to get the coffee to market is very complex.
 In some cases, coffee can be traded along its supply chain several times among the producers and processors, resulting in numerous transactions and changes in the custody of the coffee.

-Our BPSCC Applies to Coffee Suppliers
+Our BPSCC Applied to Coffee Suppliers

 - Working hours;